 Sometimes bad ginger beer or even ginger ale is used instead.
 To clarify, ginger ale is different from ginger beer.
 Ginger beer is a naturally bubbly, brewed beverage made with ginger and it has a very low amount of alcohol (hence the "beer" in the name).
 Ginger ale is a soda that is made by mixing ginger syrup and carbonated water.

 In this cocktail you want a ginger beer that has a lot of spiciness.
 We prefer to use Fever Tree, Bundaberg, or Fentimans brands.
 Know that the sweetness and spiciness of the type of ginger beer you use may require you to use more or less lime or agave to balance the cocktail.

 There are a lot of variations on the mule cocktail out there from the Kentucky Mule (made with bourbon) and the Mexican Mule (aka "El Burro") made with tequila.
 Here are a few variations we like:

+Regardless, this recipe is one that brings the party whether you're throwing a cocktail party or just cooking a homemade meal for you and your S.O.
 As always, share the results of your kitchen creations with us by tagging @saltandwind and #swsociety on social!

 hulled and quartered